Discover

 One of the most cosmopolitan cities in Asia, Hong Kong is a culturally diverse metropolis, a heady mix of East and West where old heritage buildings line up against sleek skyscrapers, and English, Cantonese, and Mandarin are widely spoken by its ethnically diverse population.

 There are many churches in the city, the largest being St. John’s Cathedral, which hosts nine services on Saturdays and Sundays.
-Over in Tsim Sha Tsui, there’s the gothic-style Rosary Church and Anglican church St. Andrew’s, the oldest English speaking Protestant church in Kowloon.
+Over in Tsim Sha Tsui, there’s the Gothic-style Rosary Church and Anglican church St. Andrew’s, the oldest English-speaking Protestant church in Kowloon.